phgmacedo/hr/Tutorial - Regular Expressions I.md

 // grouping and back references:
 // (a) matches and remembers the match.
 It's called a capturing group
 // (?:a) matches but does not remember the match.
 It's called a non capturing group.
 // \n: n is a non positive integer.
+It's a back reference to capturing group

 # Quantifiers: